larixer/hid-asus-dkms/README.md

 ## Prerequisites

-1. Ensure secure boot is not enabled.
-If you have secure boot enabled, after installing this DKMS driver you will get this error message in kernel log:
+1. Ensure secure boot is not enabled (or you have an acceptable alterantive in place).
+With end-to-end secure boot enabled, after installing this DKMS driver you will get this error message in kernel log:

     ```